 There are videos and additional information available online which will provide support and guidance concerning the potential threat of the lithium batteries within an EFB (or PED) overheating, and the action required to manage a thermal runaway.

 RAPID DECOMPRESSION TESTS

-Jeppesen have conducted rapid decompression tests on Apple iPad products which can be found on their website.
+Jeppesen have conducted rapid decompression tests for FliteDeck Pro iOS and iPad devices, results can be requested via their website.